What is Pharmacy Technology?

 Advanced Level Pharmacy Technology Diploma

 This diploma requires 37 to 40 credit hours to complete.
 Students will have all knowledge and training from the certificate.
 They will also get the advanced pharmacy practice courses.
-This credential meets the ASHP Pharmacy Technician training requirements.

 - Your employer